isaac-goldberg/isaac-goldberg.github.io/README.md

 I make random websites for fun because why not?

-The only one actually worth mentioning at the moment is https://potatostonks.github.io/civ6-timeline
+The only one actually worth mentioning at the moment is my [Civilization VI timeline viewer](https://potatostonks.github.io/civ6-timeline)

 ----
 Links